MitchMcQuinn/graphie/readme.md

-# Graphie - A Neo4j-Powered Conversational Workflow Engine
+# Graphie - A Neo4j-Powered Conversational Workflow Engine with Synchronized Variable Handling

 Graphie is a flexible, graph-based conversational workflow engine that uses Neo4j to define and manage interactive chat flows.
-It enables building structured conversations with AI assistance and human-in-the-loop interactions.
+It enables building structured conversations with AI assistance and human-in-the-loop interactions, with advanced support for parallel workflows and synchronized variable handling.

 ## Overview